w3c/wcag3/guidelines/groups/images-and-media/audio-descriptions/extended-audio-descriptions-equivalent.md

 status: developing
 ---

-The information conveyed by :term[extended audio descriptions] is :term[equivalent] to the visual :term[content] needed to understand the media.
+The information conveyed by :term[extended audio descriptions] is equivalent to the visual :term[content] needed to understand the media.